YuvrajSHAD/goldsky-dashboard/README.md

    Runs with dedicated persistent storage.

 2. **Goldsky Pipelines:**
-   Configure pipeline  with your connection url (project uses postgres SQL)
+   Configure pipeline with your connection URL (project uses PostgreSQL SQL).

 3. **Data Access:**
    Connect your analytics tools or apps directly to Postgres for customized queries.